piecanoe/wanderscript/README.md

-# Project Title

-Wanderscript -- a travel journal
+# Wanderscript - A Travel Journal

 ## Screenshot